FAQ (Frequently Asked Questions) about the Honors College

 No, you do not have to go back and take EH 105, but you do not get Honors credit for AP credit for 101 and 102.
 You may use one of the many other options for Honors hours (see Courses).
 Note that although EH 105 fulfills the same GRE requirement as EH 101 and 102, it is not a combination of those two courses.
 EH 105 has different content to emphasize its Honors orientation.

 No. Graduating with Honors (sometimes called "Latin Honors") is based solely on your GPA when you graduate.
-An Honors Diploma is a special accomplishment acknowledging that you have completed the richer, more demanding curriculum of the Honors Program.
+An Honors Diploma is a special accomplishment acknowledging that you have completed the richer, more demanding curriculum of the Honors College.

 Only Honors students may register for Honors courses without permission.
 If you're sure you're an eligible Honors student, check with the Honors Office.
 If you're not an Honors student, you should wait until early registration is over and then contact the Honors Office; you may be able to take the course if there is still room in the course AND you qualify.
 See Courses for more information.